 For occupational and private pension investments, many providers, as a rule, won’t pay a pension to another country and may impose restrictions and regulations if you move abroad.
 So be sure to check with your own pension provider.

 There are still options if you can’t transfer your pension payments abroad, the first being to retain a bank account in the country you receive your pension funds, and later organising a bank transfer to a Swiss bank account.
 Read how to open a open a Swiss bank account.

 Alternatively, it may also be possible to transfer your pension investments into an offshore pension scheme, such as QROPS which is available for British nationals retiring to Switzerland from the UK.
 These schemes must be approved by the UK tax authority HMRC and meet their regulations.

 These types of offshore pension schemes can offer greater flexibility for accessing your funds, which may also have more lenient regulations, such as taking funds before the Swiss retirement age.
 They also negate you having to buy into an annuity fund and can be withdrawn as lump sums, while also offering favourable tax benefits such as no double taxation and lower inheritance tax.
 Read how to make QROPS for you.

 In any case, it’s advisable to seek professional financial advice to make sure you’re aware of all implications, including tax implications on your pension amount.

 To fully enjoy retiring to Switzerland, it is important to prepare your move in advance, keeping in mind these following tips.

 Make sure you’re comfortable

-Switzerland can offer retirees a fantastic quality of life through its rich culture, great outdoors and many Swiss retirement benefits, such as good healthcare – but it all comes at a price, with several Swiss cities typically ranking in global reports of the most expensive cities.
+Switzerland can offer retirees a fantastic quality of life through its rich culture, great outdoors and many Swiss retirement benefits, such as good healthcare – but it all comes at a price, with a high cost of living in Switzerland and several cities ranking as the world’s most expensive.
 Before you make a final decision, consider if your budget allows a comfortable Swiss retirement.